Angie Best-Boss is an award-winning freelance medical writer, editor and author of seven books on women’s health.

 Narrow the Field

 There are a few things that will help you narrow down your choices right away.
 Ask yourself the following questions for each program you are considering.
 If your answer to any of them is “no,” you might want to take that program off your list.
 There’s no need to make calls and campus visits to schools that don’t offer what you need.

 Is the program accredited?
-If you want to get certified, you need to enroll in a program that is accredited either by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES).
+If you want to get certified, you need to enroll in a certificate, diploma or full two-year associate degree program in medical assisting that is accredited either by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or the Accrediting Bureau of Health Education Schools (ABHES).
 If your program is not accredited by one of these agencies, you will not be eligible to take the CMA exam.